loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

+2020-05-26: We continued implementing [NYT’s Tiles](https://www.nytimes.com/puzzles/tiles) in SwiftUI.
+After much trial, we got matching tiles to clear their emoji!
+We learned the hard way how to compare two tiles in the `.onTap`.
+[EmojiTiles 2.zip](https://github.com/loganmoseley/programming-club/files/4685088/EmojiTiles.2.zip)

 2020-05-12: We started implementing [NYT’s Tiles](https://www.nytimes.com/puzzles/tiles) in SwiftUI.
 We got as far as a static grid of emoji in squares.
 [EmojiTiles.zip](https://github.com/loganmoseley/programming-club/files/4685087/EmojiTiles.zip)

 2020-05-05: We programmed as a group to build a slider component.
 We got a nub on a bar attached to an `@Binding` value.
 We moved the nub with `DragGesture().onChanged`.
 We hit snags in positioning, which we solved with a `GeometryReader`.
 Project: [Eric the Slider.zip](https://github.com/loganmoseley/programming-club/files/4600116/Eric.the.Slider.zip)